Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Shophouse offices have higher exposure to most risks.
 Ground floor units face flood risk.
 Older buildings may lack sprinkler systems.
 Security is typically limited to your own locks and alarm systems.

-Shophouse tenants need fire insurance with extended perils (especially flood), burglary insurance, public liability, and business interruption.
-Building owners also need structural fire insurance and may be liable for adjacent property damage.
+Shophouse tenants need the fire base with extended perils (especially flood), burglary, public liability, and business interruption.
+Building owners also need structural fire insurance.

 Co-Working Space or Serviced Office

-Co-working space operators carry their own building and public liability insurance.
-However, this does not cover your equipment or business interruption.
+Co-working operators carry their own building and public liability insurance.
+This does not cover your equipment or business interruption.
 If your laptop is stolen from a co-working space, the operator's insurance typically will not pay your claim.

-Members should consider all risks insurance for portable equipment and professional indemnity if providing services to clients.
-Public liability is usually less critical since the space operator covers common area incidents.
+Members should consider all risks for portable equipment and professional indemnity if providing services to clients.

 Home Office